TheDataGuild/python_project_skeleton/README.md

 establish a tight coupling between analytic results and the supporting data transformations needed to produce them.

-By enforcing this workflow, we ease the pain of synchronizing the team during the project and simplify the process of delivering reproducible analytic results to our clients.
+By enforcing this workflow, we simplify the processes of synchronizing the team during the project and delivering reproducible analytic results to our clients at the conclusion of the project.

-This workflow is undoubtedly a work in progress and came to life after particular challenges arose during a client engagement.
+This workflow is undoubtedly a work in progress.
+It came to life after particular challenges arose during a client engagement.
 Please pass along suggestions or make contributions through pull requests to improve it!

 Chris Diehl
 chris@thedataguild.com